hydrolix/splunk-connector/README.md

  * Initiate a leader election process incorporating the canonical `sid` in the path
  * Retry 5 times once per second until the leadership election has concluded
  * If leadership election has not concluded, crash
  * Once leadership election has concluded, the leader assumes the PLANNER role, and all non-leaders assume the WORKER role.
+ * Proceed to the PLAN phase.

 ## PLAN phase

 ### PLANNER role
 During the PLAN phase, the singular node that "won" the leader election assumes the PLANNER role and does the following:
  * Connect to the Hydrolix catalog (via API & JDBC) to identify which partitions will need to be scanned for this query
-   * Note that this heavily reuses code from [hydrolix-spark-connector](https://github.com/hydrolix/spark-connector/)
    * This does the following optimizations:
-     * partition elimination by time range
+     * partition elimination by time range using the Splunk search time picker
      * projection elimination (only retrieving columns that are requested/referenced)
      * (limited) predicate pushdown (strings only, equality only)
- * Get the IDs of all nodes partitipating in this search (including the planner's ID) from the Zookeeper leader election
+ * Get the IDs of all nodes participating in this search (including the planner's ID) from the Zookeeper leader election
  * Write the [QueryPlan](src/main/scala/io/hydrolix/splunk/model.scala#L98-135) to the Splunk KV store, including the list of participating node IDs
  * Distribute every partition that needs to be scanned to one of the workers that was identified in the leader election